progit/progit/pl/05-distributed-git/01-chapter5.markdown

     $ (work)
     $ git commit

 Teraz masz dwa commity, które chcesz wysłać na listę dyskusyjną.
 Uzyj `git format-patch` do wygenerowania plików w formacie mbox, które możesz wysłać na listę - zamieni to każdy commit w osobną wiadomość, z pierwszą linią komentarza ("commit message") jako tematem, jego pozostałą częścią w treści, dołączając jednoczenie zawartość wprowadzanej zmiany.
-Fajną rzeczą jest to, że aplikowanie łatki przesłanej przez email i wygenerowanej za pomocą `format-patch` zachowuje wszystkie informacje o commit-cie, co zobaczysz w kolejnej sekcji kiedy zaaplikujesz te zmiany:
+Fajną rzeczą jest to, że aplikowanie łatki przesłanej przez e-mail i wygenerowanej za pomocą `format-patch` zachowuje wszystkie informacje o commit-cie, co zobaczysz w kolejnej sekcji kiedy zaaplikujesz te zmiany:

 <!-- Now you have two commits that you want to send to the mailing list.
 You use `git format-patch` to generate the mbox-formatted files that you can e-mail to the list — it turns each commit into an e-mail message with the first line of the commit message as the subject and the rest of the message plus the patch that the commit introduces as the body.
 The nice thing about this is that applying a patch from an e-mail generated with `format-patch` preserves all the commit information properly, as you’ll see more of in the next section when you apply these patches: -->